Airbnb Plans To Remove Listings In Israeli Settlements

 Levin has stated that the Ministry of Tourism is taking action to "limit the company's activity throughout the country."
 And Gilad Erdan, the minister of strategic affairs, is encouraging people affected by the new policy to file lawsuits against Airbnb.

 This comes after pressure from rights groups.
-Human Rights Watch says they've been urging Airbnb to leave the controversial region for two years.
+Human Rights Watch says it has been urging Airbnb to leave the controversial region for two years.

-"In essence they are helping to broker rentals on land stolen from Palestinians, for which those Palestinians themselves ... are barred from entering," Omar Shakir, the Israel and Palestine Director of Human Rights Watch, tells Estrin.
+"In essence they are helping to broker rentals on land stolen from Palestinians, for which those Palestinians themselves ... are barred from entering," Omar Shakir, the Israel and Palestine director of Human Rights Watch, tells Estrin.
 The organization is preparing to release a report on the issue Tuesday, titled "Bed and Breakfast on Stolen Land."

 Airbnb made the announcement in a post titled "Listings in Disputed Regions."
-It did not specify any policy changes in other disputed areas, but said that each situation should be evaluated with a "case-by-case approach."
+It did not specify any policy changes in other disputed areas but said that each situation should be evaluated with a "case-by-case approach."

 Israelis say they feel singled out, while there are other conflicts going on that haven't received as much international scrutiny.
-"The senior management of Airbnb will have to explain why they specifically, and uniquely, chose to implement this political and discriminatory decision in the case of citizens of the State of Israel," said Erdan.
+"The senior management of Airbnb will have to explain why they specifically, and uniquely, chose to implement this political and discriminatory decision in the case of citizens of the state of Israel," said Erdan.

 Eliana Passentin, an Israeli citizen who lives in the settlement of Eli in the West Bank, tells Estrin that she has rented her home several times to tourists.
 She criticized Airbnb's decision.